klinskyc/klinskyc.github.com/_posts/2014-1-4-New-Year-Goals.md

  I'm not starting from 0 with this but I need to get my numbers up from 3-4 to 15.
 I think this will best be accomplished by doing <a href="http://manlypat.wordpress.com/2009/02/24/armstrong-pull-up-program/">this</a>.
  * ##### Be able to run a 10K/ Run a sub 24 minute 5k
- I really hate running, I find incredibly boring and I can't ever stick to a running program (unlike a lifting program).
+ I really hate running, I find it incredibly boring and I can't ever stick to a running program (unlike a lifting program).
  However, I would like to be good at running and this is accomplished by running.
 On a good day, I can run a 5k but that's about it.
 I plan on using C25K and B210K.
  * ##### Increase lifting numbers